balwanishivam/tml-assignment/README.md

 * *Create Subsets:* * Generate subsets of the dataset based on clustering results.

 * *Save Subsets:* * Save the subsets as .pt files for further analysis.

+* *Visualize retrieved images:* * Visualized the clustered images to confirm they are saved correctly.